LimitBreaker98/voice123-project/README.md

 - Code cleanliness
   - Some functions can be refactored in a better way.
 For example, the StringHelper functions.

+ - More thorough testing on other browsers
+    - The app was tested in Windows and MacOS, specifically on the Chrome and Safari browsers

 ## Space for ideas during development